Butter paper vs baking paper comparison

 • When baking cookies:

-Butter Paper might brown too fast or smoke slightly, affecting the cookie’s flavor.
-Baking Paper ensures even browning and smooth release.
+Standard butter paper might brown too fast or smoke slightly, affecting the cookie's flavor.
+Ekvee Baking Paper ensures even browning and smooth release.

 • When lining cake tins: